Ferroin/btrfs-subv-backup/README.md

 This will create a file called `.btrfs-subv-backup.json` in the root of the mount point, make sure that gets included in any backups you run of the mount point.

+You can exclude arbitrary paths from the subvolume search by using the `--exclude` option.
+It takes a shell-style pattern to match for exclusion.
+This option can be specified multiple times to exclude based on multiple patterns.

 To restore the subvolumes in a filesystem after you've extracted a backup of the mount point, run: